-5.1 Estimating Camera Speeds
+5.1.
+Estimating camera speeds

-We ran several experiments to empirically estimate the pan/tilt/zoom speeds of our cameras in order to validate the constant velocity kinematic models used in eq.3.
-The results of these experiments are shown figure 4.
+We ran several experiments to empirically estimate the pan/tilt/zoom speeds of our cameras in order to validate the constant velocity kinematic models used in Eq.
+(3).

+The results of these experiments are shown in Fig. 4.
 In particular we have conducted several trials and then we have averaged the results.
-In fig.4(a) the pan and tilt speeds are shown while in fig.4(b) are reported the zoom speeds.
+In Fig. 4(a) the pan and tilt speeds are shown while in Fig. 4(b) are reported the zoom speeds.
 Worthy of note is the fact that, contrary to manufacturer specification, the cameras do not move at a constant speed.
 Indeed, there are situations in which either panning or tilting might be the slowest of motions, as indicated by the crossover point of the two curves in figure.
 When moving such short distances, camera motion is nearly instantaneous and we found that assuming a constant camera velocity when planning a saccade sequence worked just as well as the more complex camera performance model.

-5.2 Congestion Analysis
+5.2.
+Congestion analysis

 Evaluating different planning strategies using a video surveillance system installed in a real context is a very complicated task.
 In fact, while we can easily collect video from a static camera, and use it for target tracking, it is almost impossible to collect all the information needed to plan tours in a master-slave camera configuration with a foveal slave camera.
 Moreover, a wide range of traffic levels and paths through the scene need to be used.
 It is also difficult to derive statistics about the performance of the different scheduling policy implementations by observing the system.
 For example, errors could be due to a mistake performed by the tracking camera rather than a weakness of the scheduling policy.
-It is not easy to separate the performance of the scheduling policy from that of the overall system.